 Gingerbread and pumpkin spice mixes have common ingredients, but they differ in flavor.
 Gingerbread spice balances ground ginger, cloves, and cinnamon, but the ginger flavor is more prevalent whereas pumpkin pie spice’s flavor is more cinnamony.

-Here’s all what you need to make the perfect gingerbread spice:
+Here’s all that you need to make the perfect homemade gingerbread spice mix:

-- Ginger: Ground ginger is considered to be the key ingredient in this spice mixture.
+- Ginger: Ground ginger is the key ingredient in this spice mixture.

 - Nutmeg: Ground nutmeg adds an incredibly warm flavor to the mix.
 But be careful to add too much of it.